mustafar/nh-recipes/content/blog/shahi-tukdaa/index.md

 Dip the fried bread bread pieces in this syrup and arrange the pieces in a wide aluminum utensil.
 Put this utensil on low flame add milk and the remaining sugar syrup over the bread pieces.
 Cook for 2-4 minutes keep rotating the utensil.

-Garnish with khoya pistachios and silver leaf.
+Garnish with khoya, pistachios and silver leaf.